Atabearo/KMB2023/Notes/Daily Note Purpose.md

 - If things go wrong today, what is my plan? 🩷 *Learning from the past*:
 - What would I do differently today... 🩷
 - How can I make today better than yesterday?
-- What do you want to take with you into the future? 🧡
+- What do you want to take with you into the future? 🧡 Even tomorrow? 💛
+- Write to remember something from today: 💛

 **Celebrate success**
 What have you done well today? 🩷

 **Clear your head**
 - Is there anything you need to get off your chest? 🧡
 -  How are my thoughts?
-Are they serving me or holding me back? 🩷
+Are they serving me or holding me back? 🩷💛
 #### Directing your mind

 **Gratitude**
-- I am grateful for... 🩷🧡
+- I am grateful for... 🩷🧡💛

 **Self-compassion**
 - What would a good friend say to you today?
 Type that now.